Yard Waste Collection

 - All brush and branches must be less than 3 feet long, and less than 3 inches in diameter.

-- Yard waste stickers are available to identify your reusable yard waste container.
+- Yard waste stickers, shown in the image on the right, are available to identify your reusable yard waste container.
 To request yard waste stickers, call Solid Waste and Recycling, 612-673-2917.

 - The Division of Solid Waste and Recycling is not responsible for lost, damaged, or stolen containers.